dfinity/portal/docs/developer-docs/quickstart/hello20mins.md

 ### Using two terminal windows/tabs

-Now that the code is there, the next step is to spin up a local version of the IC on local machine.
+Now that the code is there, the next step is to spin up a local version of theICon local machine.
 For this, developers should keep two terminals open:

--   **Terminal window/tab A:** This will show the local version of the IC running
+-   **Terminal window/tab A:** This will show the local version of the ICrunning

     -   This is analogous to how developers often start local servers in web2 projects (e.g. node.js’s Express, python’s Django, Ruby’s